florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 = Fundamentals
 This section introduces theoretical and technical fundamentals used in this work.
 First it covers the definition of an instruction set architecture.
-Then it gives an overview over WebAssembly, its features, challenges, limitations and extensions.
+Then it gives an overview over WebAssembly, its features,  limitations and extensions.
 Finally, plugin systems are explained as a software architecture model.

 == Instruction set architectures